brucemack/brucemack.github.io/ampersand/index.md

 * To provide a platform for research and experimentation to advance the state-of-the-art around ham radio linking.
 * To maintain compatibility with the rest of the ASL ecosystem.
 This **is not** a fork of ASL or an attempt to create a parallel network.
+I don't know all the history since I'm relatively new to this, but it seems like there is a lot of drama/feuding in the AllStar space.
+I'm not interested in drama.

 This project was originated in October of 2025 by [Bruce MacKinnon (KC1FSZ)](https://www.qrz.com/db/KC1FSZ) of the [Wellesley Amateur Radio Society](https://ema.arrl.org/wellesley-amateur-radio-society/) in Wellesley, MA.
 Please reach out using the e-mail address provided in QRZ.
 You can try me on AllStar